mshiner/rrty/content/how_i_built_this_site.md

 ## The Google Sheet

-Initially I started adding my RRtY rides to a Google Sheet as I wanted a separate record of my RRtYs distinct from my Strava feed.
+Initially I started adding my RRtY rides to a Google Sheet as I wanted to keep a separate record of my RRtYs distinct from my Strava feed.

-The sheet made it easy to record and categorise the rides and do some further analysis - see the [stats page](/stats/1) for some results of this.
-Obvously I could make the data available to others by sharing the sheet, but I wanted a better way to share my rides with the world - hence this site.
+The sheet made it easy to record and categorise the rides, and do some further analysis - see the [stats page](/stats/1) for some results of this.
+Obvously I could have made the data available to others by simply making the sheet world-readable and sharing the link, but I wanted a better way to share my rides with the world.... hence this site.

 ## The api

 Step 1 was to create an api for data access.

 This would require making the contents of the sheet available in some form digestible outside Google workspace.
-The normal format for this sort of thing is JSON  - therefore a bit of code in Apps Script attached to the sheet would be rquired as Google Sheets won't output JSON automatically.
+The normal format for this sort of thing is JSON, however Google Sheets doesn't have a way to output JSON automatically or set up an endpoint for accessing it - therefore a bit of code in Apps Script attached to the sheet would be required.
 After a few searches I found [this tutorial](https://ravgeetdhillon.medium.com/turn-a-google-sheet-into-a-rest-api-b08f3fd641ad) which builds the following api interface code:

 ```js
 function json(sheetName) {